The Best Coffee for Sensitive Stomachs

 3. Consider Cold Brew or French Press

 Cold brew coffee is brewed with cold water over an extended period, which extracts fewer acids and results in a smoother cup.
 Similarly, French press coffee tends to have less acidity compared to drip coffee.
+But if you use distilled water or water identified as low-acidity, the result for your drip coffee will result in a smooth cup of coffee.

 4. Avoid Adding Acidic Ingredients